 In the world of legal documents, the bill of sale resides somewhere between a simple cash register receipt and a formalized title or deed.
 The bill of sale represents a record that a seller has sold an item of possession to a buyer.
 This legal document is usually drafted by the seller, and it signifies a record of the sale.
 The bill of sale form will include the details of the transaction, and although it will typically be signed by the seller, it is not have the legal force of a title or deed.
 Bills of sale do not prove ownership; rather, they only show that a transfer of ownership occurred.

 "As-is" is an important term on a Bill of Sale form.
 It means that the item was bought and sold in its current condition and that the buyer is accepting the item with all of its faults, whether they are apparent or not.
 "As-is" protects the seller from having to refund the buyer for any item-related issues after it was received and paid for.

-dog bill of sale form
+horse bill of sale form

-dmv bill of sale form
+watercraft bill of sale form

-firearm bill of sale form
+snowmobile bill of sale form